core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This practically relies on altering the content of the OSCORE option, and having the same MAC in the ciphertext still correctly validating, which has a success probability depending on the size of the MAC.

-As discussed in {{sssec-cross-group-injection-group-mode}}, the attack is practically infeasible if the message is protected in group mode, thanks to the counter signature also bound to the OSCORE option through the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad}}).
+As discussed in {{sssec-cross-group-injection-group-mode}}, the attack is practically infeasible if the message is protected in group mode, thanks to the countersignature also bound to the OSCORE option through the Additional Authenticated Data used in the signing process (see {{sec-cose-object-ext-aad}}).

 ### Attack Description {#ssec-cross-group-injection-attack}

 Let us consider:

 * Two OSCORE groups G1 and G2, with ID Context (Group ID) Gid1 and Gid2, respectively.
-Both G1 and G2 use the AEAD cipher AES-CCM-16-64-128, i.e. the MAC of the ciphertext is 8 bytes in size.
+Both G1 and G2 use the AEAD cipher AES-CCM-16-64-128, i.e., the MAC of the ciphertext is 8 bytes in size.

 * A sender endpoint X which is member of both G1 and G2, and uses the same public/private key pair in both groups.
 The endpoint X has Sender ID Sid1 in G1 and Sender ID Sid2 in G2.
 The pairs (Sid1, Gid1) and (Sid2, Gid2) identify the same public key of X in G1 and G2, respectively.